RickePicke/force-latest-versions/README.md

 # force-latest-versions
-Rewrites all dependencies and devDependencies to in package.json file to their latest version
+Forces all dependencies and devDependencies to latest versions and writes it to the package.json file.

 # Installation
 Globally:
 ```
 $ npm install force-latest-versions -g
 ```
-As devDependency:
+Or as a dependency:
 ```
-$ npm install force-latest-versions -D
+$ npm install force-latest-versions
 ```

 # Usage